 - 2 tablespoon fresh lime juice

 - 4 tablespoon low-fat mayonnaise * I use Hellman's ½ the fat

 - 1 teaspoon agave syrup *or use honey as a substitute, but you'll need 2 tsp

 - 3-4 cups of milk for soaking/defrosting

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon freshly ground pepper
+- ¼ teaspoon freshly ground pepper

-- Torn cilantro leaves
+- cilantro leaves to garnish

-- Lime wedges to garnish
+- fresh lime wedges to garnish

-- Salsa to garnish
+- salsa to garnish

-Defrost the fish pieces in a shallow pan (bottom of a broiler pan or large cake pan or roaster for 1-1.5 hrs) covered in milk (I used 2% milk) and flip halfway through the defrosting if the milk isn't completely covering the fish.
+- Defrost the fish pieces in a shallow pan (bottom of a broiler pan or large cake pan or roaster for 1-1.5 hrs) covered in milk (I used 2% milk) and flip halfway through the defrosting if the milk isn't completely covering the fish.
 I defrosted it on the counter, but you could put it in the fridge.
-You could do this overnight in the fridge, as well.fish defrosting
+You could do this overnight in the fridge, as well.

-To prepare the slaw, place the coleslaw in a bowl and sprinkle with 1/4 teaspoon of salt.Whisk together the minced garlic, lime juice, and mayonnaise and add to coleslaw.
-Taste and add a sweetener, salt, and pepper to taste.Pour over the cabbage mix and toss to combine.
+- To prepare the slaw, place the coleslaw in a medium bowl and sprinkle with ¼ teaspoon of salt. in a small bowl, whisk together the minced garlic, lime juice, agave and mayonnaise and add to coleslaw.
+Pour over the broccoli mix and toss to combine.
 Mix in tamed jalapenos or peperoncini.

 - Meanwhile, soften the taco shells by placing them in the microwave for 5-10 seconds.

 - Serve the fish on a platter with the taco shells, slaw, cilantro, avocado, lime, and salsa on the side (or in separate bowls), letting each diner assemble his or her own tacos.